opendocsg/slw-judgments-backfill/2012_SGCA_41/report.md

 the 1st Respondent started to do so.
 He claims to have done so only from September 2009, whereas the Appellants say that he took over in 2008.
 We do not think anything significant turns on this.

 8       The net rent income from the Property was not high, ranging from $1,130.00 in September 2009 to $200.00 in September 2010.
 However, over the years, the value of the Property has appreciated significantly, from about $60,000.00 in 1979 to about $4 million in 2010.
-The Property has been described as a “single storey old wooden zinc roof landed home” which is currently in a “dilapidated state” (see _Foo Jee Seng and others v Foo Jhee Tuang and another_ [2012] 1 SLR 211 (“the GD”) at [6]).
+The Property has been described as a “single storey old wooden zinc roof landed home” which is currently in a “dilapidated state” (see _Foo Jee Seng and others v Foo Jhee Tuang and another_ <span class="citation">[2012] 1 SLR 211</span> (“the GD”) at [6]).

 9       After Foo Jee Fong died (see [5] above), the parties met to discuss the Property, but could not come to an agreement on what to do with it.
 The Appellants wanted the Property to be sold but the